cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 + Handlers, which are passed new connection requests received by the listeners, and are the part of Secretless that actually opens up a connection to the target service with credentials that it retrieves using the specified credential provider(s)

 In our sample, we create a `secretless.yml` file as follows:
-+ Define a `pg` listener named `notes-pg-listener` that listens on `localhost:5432`
++ Define a `pg` listener named `pets-pg-listener` that listens on `localhost:5432`
-+ Define a handler named `notes-pg-handler` that uses the `file` provider to retrieve the `address`, `username` and `password` of the remote database.
++ Define a handler named `pets-pg-handler` that uses the `file` provider to retrieve the `address`, `username` and `password` of the remote database.
 The file provider is used to access Kubernetes secrets made available to the Secretless container via volume mounts.

   _NOTE: There is a pending feature for a Kubernetes secret provider which will retrieve secrets directly from the Kubernetes API_.